Tahquamenon Falls State

 Tahquamenon Falls is open year round.
 From the voluminous flowage of spring runoff through the bright days of summer, brilliant colors of fall, topped off by the spectacular ice sculpturing of the Upper Falls; each season has its own beauty.
 Winter offers opportunity for snowmobiling, cross country skiing and snowshoeing with miles of marked trails.
 Ice formations along Lake Superior and frozen waterfalls are a photographers delight.

 A pair of moose wander the park land and can sometimes be spotted by visitors, as can the bald eagles which make their home here.
 Black bear, coyotes, otter, deer, fox, porcupine, beaver and mink are a few of the other wildlife to be seen in the park.
 The abundant bird life includes Spruce Grouse, Sharptail Grouse, Pileated Woodpeckers and a variety of waterfowl and songbirds.
 The area is one of the few nesting sites in Michigan for the Sandhill Crane.
 Birding in Tahquamenon Falls State Park and Park Map.
 There are 25 miles of hiking trails wandering through more than 52,000 acres of wilderness so you can take a long or short walk through the forest.
 There is an .8 mile nature trail near the Upper Falls or you can walk back to Clark Lake and Betsy Lake on the Natural Area Pathway.
 A segment of the North Country Trail runs through the park from the Lower Falls to the Rivermouth.
 During the summer, the Park Interpretive Staff has special free programs and offers guided hikes during the week for you to enjoy.
 Check at Park Campground Office at the Lower Falls for information.
 Four campgrounds are available in the park; two modern campgrounds at the Lower Falls and a modern and rustic campground are located at the Rivermouth.
 Each modern campground has approximately 90 sites and each site is equipped with electricity, a ground fire ring and table.
 Other features of the modern campgrounds are warm showers and flush toilets.
 Sanitation stations are available at the Lower Falls and Rivermouth Units.
 There is not a campground at the Upper Falls.
 Rustic Camping is available near Tahquamenon Falls State Park.
-Camping and fishing supplies are available just northeast of the entrance to the Lower Falls.
 Lodging is available in Newberry and Paradise.

 Hiawatha and the lumberjacks are gone now, but they whisper from the past, in the rushing waterfall, the murmur of the water eddying around the island, the wind sighing through the cedar boughs and the giant pines still to be seen in this wooded wonderland.
 Pets are permitted at Tahquamenon Falls State Park but must be on a 6' leash and under your control at all times.
-Fees: You need a State Park Motor Vehicle Permit to enter Tahquamenon Falls State Park. $6 daily, $24 yearly for Michigan residents, $8 daily, $29 yearly for non-residents.
-Permit provides admission to all Michigan State Parks and may be purchased at the Park entrance.
-The fee for a Commercial Coach is $15 per day.
-This is the only fee for admission to visit Tahquamenon Upper and Lower Falls State Park.
+Fees: Michigan Residents need to purchase a Recreational Passport for admission to Michigan State Parks.
+The Recreational Passport can be purchased when renewing a vehicle license plate, at the Office of the Secretary of State, or at the

 Rustic Camping near Tahquamenon Falls State Park Recreation & Attractions near Tahquamenon Falls State Park Nearby Lodging for Tahquamenon Falls State Park in Newberry, Michigan or Paradise, Michigan